thulab/iot-benchmark/README.md

    4. Perform correctness verification tests on data and query results respectively.
 3. Testing report and result: Supporting storing testing information and results for further query or analysis.
 4. Visualize test results: Integration with Tableau to visualize the test result.
+5. We recommend using MacOs or Linux systems.
+This article takes MacOS and Linux systems as examples.
+If you use Windows systems, please use the `benchmark.bat` script in the `conf` folder to start the benchmark.

 # 5. Usage of IoTDB-Benchmark